Csejrup/db-assignment-2/README.md

 3. **Repository Pattern**: Ensures separation of concerns between business logic and data access.

 ### Future Improvements
-- Extend the application to handle full order processing.
 - Add Redis caching for frequently accessed data.
 - Implement API endpoints for a web-based interface.

 ---

 ### Updating the Connection String

 Before running the application, ensure that the connection string in `AppDbContext` matches your local PostgreSQL database configuration.